Terms of Use

 7. Third-party links and services

 7.1.
-The Site may link to third‑party websites, services or materials.
-We don't endorse or control them and aren't responsible for their content, terms or policies.
+The Site may link to third-party websites, services, or materials, including partner organisations.
+We do not endorse or control them and are not responsible for their content, terms, or policies.

 8. Availability and changes

 8.1.
 The Site is provided "as is" and "as available."
-We don't guarantee it will be error‑free or uninterrupted.
+We do not guarantee it will be error-free or uninterrupted.

 9. Disclaimers and liability (Site)